Non Hodgkin Lymphoma Clinical Trial

 For Phase 2: Patient must have the following:

 Arm 2E: Relapsed or refractory FL.
 All patients must have progressed after at least 2 lines of therapy.
-Patients may have also received prior stem cell transplant or CD19-directed CAR-T therapy.
+Patients may have also received prior stem cell transplant and/or CD19-directed CAR-T therapy.

 For patients treated with prior CD19-directed CAR-T therapy (all arms): relapsed from PR or CR of ≥ 3 months' duration with CD19-positive or -negative disease, or relapsed from PR or CR at any time with CD19-negative disease.

 For patients treated with prior CD19-directed CAR-T therapy, the peripheral blood absolute CD19+ B-cell count, as measured by flow cytometry, has recovered to at least 20 cells/μl.